mozilla-b2g/mozbench/readme.md

     google-chrome

-**Note**: The Unity-WebGLBenchamark has some big files and because of that they had to be compressed.
+**Note**: The Unity-WebGLBenchmark has some big files and because of that they had to be compressed.
 In order to run that benchmark go (from the project root folder):